 A petition to cancel the Housing License Agreement may be approved for a number of reasons stated in the Annual Housing License Agreement.
 (See section 14a and b).

 All cancellations for reasons listed in the Annual Housing License Agreement are subject to a $100 non-refundable license processing fee.
 Additional fees may apply depending on when you petition to cancel your License Agreement; including but not limited to a 30-day prorated housing fee, and prorated board, parking and telephone if applicable.
 The $50.00 application fee is non-refundable in all cases.
 In addition; Licensee must submit all cancellation requests in writing to UHS.

-FAQ's (Payment, Installment Payment Plan, Extensions and Financial Aid)
+FAQ's (Payment, Housing Installment Payment Plan, Extensions and Financial Aid)

 Your initial housing payment is remitted while completing your online housing application through the Housing Application Portal.
 Applications will not be considered “complete’” until all steps have been completed (submit the online housing application with electronically signed License Agreement, $50 non-refundable application fee and the initial housing payment).
 Do not wait to complete your housing application as space fills quickly.

 The initial payment is $600.00, however, some freshman, transfer, and lower division students may qualify for a 50% reduction.
 Please refer to the next section for details.